ietf-wg-privacypass/base-drafts/drafts/draft-davidson-pp-protocol/draft-davidson-pp-protocol.md

 Inputs:

-- srv_cfg:     A `ServerConfig` struct.
+- `srv_cfg`:     A `ServerConfig` struct.
-- client_data: A byte array corresponding to the client-generated input data output by PP_Issue.
+- `client_data`: A byte array corresponding to the client-generated input data output by `PP_Generate`.
-- tag:         A byte array corresponding to the client-generated tag from the output of PP_Redeem.
+- `tag`:         A byte array corresponding to the client-generated tag from the output of PP_Redeem.

 Outputs:

-- b:           A boolean value corresponding to whether the data verifies correctly, or not.
+- `b`:           A boolean value corresponding to whether the data verifies correctly, or not.

 ## Error types {#errors}

-- ERR_UNSUPPORTED_CONFIG: Error occurred when trying to recover configuration with unknown identifier
+- `ERR_UNSUPPORTED_CONFIG`: Error occurred when trying to recover configuration with unknown identifier
-- ERR_MAX_EVALS: Client attempted to invoke server issuance with number of inputs that is larger than server-specified max_evals value.
+- `ERR_MAX_EVALS`: Client attempted to invoke server issuance with number of inputs that is larger than server-specified max_evals value.
-- ERR_PROOF_VALIDATION: Client unable to verify proof that is part of the server response.
+- `ERR_PROOF_VALIDATION`: Client unable to verify proof that is part of the server response.
-- ERR_DOUBLE_SPEND: Indicates that a client has attempted to redeem a token that has already been used for authorization.
+- `ERR_DOUBLE_SPEND`: Indicates that a client has attempted to redeem a token that has already been used for authorization.

 # Generalized protocol overview {#overview}